danschumann/limby/README.md

 limby
 =====

-Currently not published in npm, download from github for now into `node_modules`
+I made this because I was doing the same thing over and over and over....

+See, I use a main application, and then many sub applications for each section.
+I usually want each section to have it's own public and vendor directories; it's own front-end coffeescripts that get compiled and served as javascripts; and a bunch of other middleware.

+Limby allows you to create a middleware set that is used independently in each sub-module ( limb ).

-    cd node_modules/limby && npm install
+    npm install limby

-To use terminal commands such as `limby g migration`, `limby migrate`, `limby rollback --step=3`, `limby redo`, first:
+To use terminal commands such as `limby g migration`, `limby migrate`, `limby rollback --step=3`, `limby redo`, install with `-g`

-    cd node_modules/limby && npm install -g
+## User signup / login integration

-Limby is great.
-It handles a complete user system, including sign up, login, logout, forgot password, edit account, etc.
+Limby handles a complete user system, including sign up, login, logout, forgot password, edit account, etc.

-It comes with overrideable default views for these user managmenet tasks.
+It comes with overrideable default views for these user managment tasks.
 They can be fully overriden, or extended.

 It's easily extendable.
 Within `limbs`, you create sections of your application.  such as `limbs/message_board`.
 Limby will look at each limb, and load it's structure.  `models`, `controllers`, `views`, `app.js`, `migrations` are the main components of a `limb`.